syncfusion-content/flutter-docs/Flutter/xlsio/working-with-workbook.md

 {% highlight dart %}

-//Creates a new instance for workbook.
-Workbook workbook = new Workbook();
+// Creates a new instance for workbook. final Workbook workbook = Workbook();

-//Save the workbook in file system as XLSX format. workbook.save('Output.xlsx');
+// Save the workbook in file system as XLSX format. workbook.save('Output.xlsx');

 {% endhighlight %}